Saloni-sharma29/Recursive-summarization/README.md

 # Recursive-summarization
-The dataset for our study was obtained from the [Repository](https://zenodo.org/records/7152317#.Yz6mJ9JByC0) We have provided proper attribution and citation to the authors for creating this repository.
+The dataset for our study was obtained from the [Repository](https://zenodo.org/records/7152317#.Yz6mJ9JByC0), which is a publicly accessible repository.
+We have provided proper attribution and citation to the authors for creating this repository.
+We used this repository only for research and study purposes.

 Credit: